ivan971223/cs50-course-projects/ecommerce/README.md

 For function `logout()`, it clears the session and return to `login.html`.

+>helper.py

+It includes some helper functions including a decorated function `login_required` for checking login session or status, a function `apology()` to display error message and a function `usd()` to convert the money value to usd format.

 ## Database

 >database.py

-This file is to open the database `shop.db` and create a table named users for storing username, password hash, a table named food for storing food id, food name and food price and a table named orders for storing order datetime, user id, food id, food amount,
+This file is to open the database `shop.db` and create a table named users for storing username, password hash, a table named food for storing food id, food name and food price and a table named orders for storing order datetime, user id, food id, food name and food amount.
+Besides, it also read the csv file `shop.csv` and insert the food items to the database.

+## Others

+>requirement.txt

+This text file stores all libraries that the application depends.

+## Frontend development

+## Templates

+ >./templates

+ This folders store all of the html files. `layout.html` is the file for the template of other file.
+It contains the head tag and navigation tag so that other html files can inherit those syntax from this template.

+## Static files

+>./static

+This folder stores the CSS stylesheet files, food images and webstie icon.

+## Sessions

+>./flask_session

+This folder save all the sessions of each user.